murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part2.md

 description: "Our data source, the inventory database running in Amazon Web Services"
 featured_image: "/images/debezium.jpeg"
 ---
-Welcome to Part 2 of this 4-part experiment on Multicloud Data with Debezium - in this article we will be building the **source of our data, and will be implementing Debezium for tracking and streaming data changes in AWS**.
+Welcome to Part 2 of this 3-part series on Multicloud Data with Debezium - in this post we will be building the **source of our data, and will be implementing Debezium for tracking and streaming data changes in AWS**.

-For those that just got here and need a quick intro or if you need to know which tools you'll need installed to deploy this solution, take a look at [part 1]({{<  ref multicloud_data_with_debezium_part1 >}}) of this series.
+For those that just got here and need a refresher on the scenario that we're using for our experiment, or if you need to know which tools you'll need installed to deploy this solution, take a look at [part 1]({{<  ref multicloud_data_with_debezium_part1 >}}) of this series.

-Before we do anything, the same disclaimer you will see across all four parts: **this experiment is not production ready**, we will be using development level resources throughout and no redundancy will be in place, do not go about and try to implement this as is in a production setting unless you're looking for a dramatic way to find a new job.
+Before we do anything, the same disclaimer you will see across all three parts: **this experiment is not production ready**, do not go about and try to implement this as is in a production setting unless you're looking for a dramatic way to find a new job.

 # Prerequisites and Codebase